pleiszenburg/bewegung/docs/canvas.rst

 Cross-Backend Abstraction: Colors
 ---------------------------------

 All backends work with variations of RGB, RGBA or RGBa color spaces.
-Some use pre-multiplied alpha values, so do not.
+Some use pre-multiplied alpha values, some do not.
 Some accept RGB values as floats from 0.0 to 1.0, some accept RGB values as integers from 0 to 255, some expect hexadecimal notations as strings.

 TODO class